 The weather in July and most of August was unbearably hot, topping out at over 105 degrees some days.
-We’re in an extreme drought in southern Oregon and northern California and we are surrounded by wildfires, though there is less smoke in our valley than there was last year.
+We’re in an extreme drought in Southern Oregon and northern California and we’re surrounded by wildfires, though there’s less smoke in our valley than there was last year.
 Everyone we knew traveled somewhere fabulous to get away from the heat.
 Every time I checked Facebook there were more gorgeous photos of small children eating ice cream cones in front of Hawaiian sunsets and groups of friends kayaking sparkling rivers while mergansers bobbed in the water beside them.

 It was painful, looking at those pictures of my friends with their smiling families on their fantastic vacations while I stayed in my office with sweat sticking to my shirt frantically meeting deadlines.